 - Tracking ID: Enter Your Unique ID – Once you have enabled the local Analytics feature, enter your tracking ID here.
 This is how you can host Analytics locally on your server.

-- Tracking code position: Header – Do you want to improve your website’s loading times?
+- Tracking Code Position: Header – Do you want to improve your website’s loading times?
 You can load the analytics script in the header or footer.
-The placement won’t affect the performance or tracking.
+The placement won’t affect the tracking.

-- Track logged-in admins: Disable – When you log in as admin, you will be visiting multiple pages in the front end.
+- Track Logged-in Admins: Disable – When you log in as an admin, you will be visiting multiple pages in the front end.
 Keeping it disabled will help you get more accurate data (focusing only on third-party visitors).

 - Use MonsterInsights: Optional – If you use the MonsterInsights plugin to host Google Analytics locally, enable this option.
 Otherwise, keep it disabled.